pivot-access-ltd/bma-offline-docs/backup/ubuntu-kernels.md

 3.   per machine during deployment (specific deploy kernel)

 <!-- snap-2-7-ui snap-2-8-ui snap-2-9-ui deb-2-7-ui deb-2-8-ui deb-2-9-ui
-<h2 id="heading--set-a-default-minimum-kernel-for-enlistment-and-commissioning">Set a default minimum kernel for enlistment and commissioning</h2>
+<a href="#heading--set-a-default-minimum-kernel-for-enlistment-and-commissioning"><h2 id="heading--set-a-default-minimum-kernel-for-enlistment-and-commissioning">Set a default minimum kernel for enlistment and commissioning</h2></a>

 To set the default minimum enlistment and commissioning kernel (based on Ubuntu release: GA kernel) for all machines visit the 'General' tab of the 'Settings' page and select a kernel in the 'Default Minimum Kernel Version' field of the *Commissioning* section.
 Don't forget to click 'Save'.

 <a href="https://assets.ubuntu.com/v1/e0c7f298-nodes-kernels__2.6-default-minimum-kernel.png" target = "_blank"><img src="https://assets.ubuntu.com/v1/e0c7f298-nodes-kernels__2.6-default-minimum-kernel.png"></a>

-<h2 id="heading--set-a-minimum-deploy-kernel-for-a-machine">Set a minimum deploy kernel for a machine</h2>
+<a href="#heading--set-a-minimum-deploy-kernel-for-a-machine"><h2 id="heading--set-a-minimum-deploy-kernel-for-a-machine">Set a minimum deploy kernel for a machine</h2></a>

 To set the minimum deploy kernel on a machine basis, click on a machine from the 'Machines' page of the web UI and switch to its 'Configuration' page.
 Click 'Edit' in the 'Machine configuration' section, select a kernel in the 'Minimum Kernel' field followed by 'Save changes'.

 <a href="https://assets.ubuntu.com/v1/e1016632-nodes-kernels__2.6-machine-minimum-kernel.png" target = "_blank"><img src="https://assets.ubuntu.com/v1/e1016632-nodes-kernels__2.6-machine-minimum-kernel.png"></a>

-<h2 id="heading--set-a-specific-kernel-during-machine-deployment">Set a specific kernel during machine deployment</h2>
+<a href="#heading--set-a-specific-kernel-during-machine-deployment"><h2 id="heading--set-a-specific-kernel-during-machine-deployment">Set a specific kernel during machine deployment</h2></a>

 To set a specific kernel during deployment, select a machine from the 'Machines' page and choose 'Deploy' under 'Take action'.
 Then choose a kernel from the (third) kernel field.
 Hit 'Deploy machine' to initiate the deployment.